If you’re tired of the same old dumbbell workouts, kettlebell workouts for men are excellent for strength training and high-intensity workouts.

-Not only are kettlebells great for building strength, but research has found that kettlebell training can also improve your overall health.
+Not only are kettlebells great for building strength, but research has also found that kettlebell training can improve your overall health.

 For example, a study from The International Journal of Exercise Science found that kettlebell workouts are as effective as high-intensity interval running at improving glucose tolerance in men.